ihitrec/King-Gym/README.md

 ## UX

+### Main goals
+- Design a website for a new gym in Dublin city center.
+Implement a simple and clear design that makes it easy to access all important information outlined in the user stories.
+- Make the website responsive across all devices and browsers.
 ### User stories

 1. As a potential **new** gym customer I want to easily find information on the following: locations, pricing, customer testimonials and contact details.
 Having an image gallery that showcases the look of the gym as well as the people that are attending is a plus.
 Idealy there would be an option to book a free training before having to commit.